ekmixon/Scriptlets/wiki/about-scriptlets.md

 Call with no arguments will log calls to setInterval while debugging (`log-setInterval` superseding), so production filter lists' rules definitely require at least one of the parameters:
-- `search` - optional, string or regular expression.
+- `search` - optional, string or regular expression; invalid regular expression will be skipped and all callbacks will be matched.
 If starts with `!`, scriptlet will not match the stringified callback but all other will be defused.
 If do not start with `!`, the stringified callback will be matched.
 If not set, prevents all `setInterval` calls due to specified `delay`.